 You can either take:

 1) Metro lines 3 or 5 for around 20 minutes, exiting at Xativa or Colon.
-This costs €3.90, but is included within the unlimited transport on the Valencia Tourist Card, so we recommend having an idea if you want to buy the card before you hop on the metro.
+This costs €3.90, but is included within the unlimited transport on the Valencia Tourist Card, so we recommend having an idea if you want to buy the card before you hop on the metro - or buy it in advance here.

 2) The Aero-Bus leaves every 15 minutes from outside the terminal.
 The cheaper city bus (Number 150) also runs to the city centre, with more stops along the way than the Aero-Bus, but costs only €1.50 per person.